Post Office Workers

 Please scroll down to read the stories

 The data sets that we will be using for this Forgotten Women Friday are the Post Office Establishment Books, which are held at London’s Post Office Museum www.postalmuseum.org and are available on Ancestry for the period 1691-1979.
-The cover the whole of the United Kingdom, as well as Ireland up until 1920.
-Other records on Ancestry that will be useful are the Appointment books www.ancestry.co.uk/search/collections/1933
+These cover the whole of the United Kingdom, as well as Ireland up until 1920.
+Some of these are more informative than others but they normally have a potted career history of the person.
+Those for small or rural Post Offices often have very little information.

 And the Royal Mail Pension and Gratuity Records 1860-1970